Skip to Content

 Vegetarian Stuffed Portobello Mushrooms – With Vegan Options

 The next time you want something different for dinner, instead of using ground beef, try stuffing your portobello mushrooms with spices, spinach, and vegetables.
-You’ll be adding a dose of goodness to the recipe and your family will love the flavor.
+You’ll be adding a dose of nutrition to the recipe and your family will love the flavor.

 The recipe is a keeper!
 Keep reading to find out how to make the yummy vegetarian stuffing for mushrooms.

-Portobello mushrooms are the fully mature version of cremini mushrooms. a family of mushrooms that includes portobello, cremini, and white button mushrooms.
+Portobello mushrooms are the fully mature version of cremini mushrooms, a family of mushrooms that includes portobello, cremini, and white button mushrooms.

 Making this vegetarian stuffed portobello mushrooms recipe (with vegan adjustments)